quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### error

 Used to log details of an internal error that might not get reflected on the wire.
-The event indentifier is `error has Core importance level.
+It has Core importance level.

 ~~~ cddl
 GenericError = {